 Assertiveness

-Property managers make a lot of decisions, some of which call for assertiveness.
+Property managers make many decisions, some of which call for assertiveness.
 That way, you can develop solutions faster and on the fly to benefit owners and tenants.

 Knowledgeable

-The best property managers are constantly learning new things by educating themselves on the latest in real estate trends and regulations.
-So, attend conferences or subscribe to a newsletter to get the latest tips and tricks.
+The best property managers constantly learn new things by educating themselves on the latest real estate trends and regulations.
+So, attend conferences or subscribe to a newsletter for the latest property management tips.
 As a result, you’ll create a better experience for tenants while adhering to tenant-landlord laws.

 The importance of property management in real estate